stripe-samples/saving-card-without-payment/README.md

 STRIPE_SECRET_KEY=<replace-with-your-secret-key>
 ```

-`CLIENT_DIR` tells the server where to the client files are located and does not need to be modified unless you move the server files.
+`STATIC_DIR` tells the server where to the client files are located and does not need to be modified unless you move the server files.

-**3. Follow the server instructions on how to run:**
+**2. Follow the server instructions on how to run:**

 Pick the server language you want and follow the instructions in the server folder README on how to run.